 You could also possibly accelerate your rehabilitation by obtaining a few secured credit cards that report to your credit report…

-Then, the key to rebuilding your credit score and acquiring desirable financing in the future is to maintain at least 3 active trade lines.
-It’s imperative to have at least 3 accounts reporting active payment history to your credit report.
+Then, the key to rebuilding your credit score and acquiring desirable financing in the future, is to maintain at least 4 active trade lines.
+It’s imperative to have at least 4 accounts reporting active payment history to your credit report.
 When you first open these new accounts, make a small charge on them and just pay the minimum payments for the first 6 months.

-By just paying the minimum payments for the first 6 months you will ensure that these new accounts will be reporting current, active payment history to your credit report.
+By just paying the minimum payments for the first 6 months, you will ensure that these new accounts will be reporting current, active payment history to your credit report.
 This is generally when your credit score will begin to noticeably increase.
 This is also when your credit limits may increase a little bit as well.

 After the accounts are older than 6 months, try your best to pay the entire balance off each month.